 Looking to find a simple pricing formula for professional cleaning companies?
 Look no further!
 We know that finding the right price for any cleaning job can be difficult, time-consuming, and tedious.
 It doesn’t have to be.
-In fact if you download our FREE PRINTABLE, you will learn how to create the RIGHT price for your new professional cleaning business.
+Learn how to create the RIGHT price for your new professional cleaning business below.

 Let’s break that down, shall we.

 We all know that there are 2 ways to quote professional cleaning.
 Right?
 Right.
 You can quote by the square foot or by the hour.
 Let’s explore this “by the hour” concept for professional cleaning estimating”.

 There are 3 areas in which you must focus on when calculating professional cleaning rates by the hour.